lithoformer/cross-wavelet-hadamard/README.md

 can be run on any type of ordinal or time series data e.g., opening vs closing price, stereo audio, etc

-takes the sign of the first derivative, within and across data, as input

 reference and dependency:

 https://en.wikipedia.org/wiki/Hadamard_transform